LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Experimental Results

 \subsection{Evaluation Results}

-\textbf{AiFR Protocols.} We validate the efficiency of our AAD framework with four light-weight backbones on different protocols including LFW, LogiFace (LOO), AgeDB, FG-NET (LOO) and FG-NET (MF1).
+\textbf{AiFR Protocols.} We validate the efficiency of our LIAAD framework with four light-weight backbones on different protocols including LFW, LogiFace (LOO), AgeDB, FG-NET (LOO) and FG-NET (MF1).
 The ResNet-90 trained on MS-Celeb-1M acts as the teacher network.
-Then, for each light-weight backbone, four cases are considered: (1) Self-studied student trained without the help from teacher; (2) Student-1 trained using the objective function as Eqn. (\ref{eqn:OverallLoss}) but only $\ell_2$ function is adopted for distillation loss; and our proposed framework with (3) Angular Distillation (AD) and (4) Attentive Angular Distillation(AAD) losses.
+Meanwhile, MobileNetV1 (MV1), MobileNetV2 (MV2), MobileFaceNet (MFN), and MobileFacenet-R (MFNR) are chosen as the student networks.
+Then, for each light-weight backbone, four cases are considered: (1) Self-studied student trained without the help from teacher; (2) Student-1 trained using the objective function as Eqn. (\ref{eqn:OverallLoss}) but only $\ell_2$ function is adopted for distillation loss; and our proposed framework with (3) Lightweight Angular Distillation (LIAD) and (4) Lightweight Attentive Angular Distillation (LIAAD).

 Table \ref{tb:SmallScaleBenchmark} illustrates the performance of the teacher network together with its students.
 Rank-1 accuracy is reported for LOO validations.
 Due to the limited-capacity of the light-weight backbones, in all four cases, the self-studied networks leave the performance gaps of 0.22\% $-$ 0.40\%, 3.14\% $-$ 4.62\%, 1.47\% $-$ 3.09\%, and 2.80\% $-$ 3.89\% with their teacher on LFW, LogiFace, AgeDB, and FG-NET (LOO) respectively.
 The guided students using $\ell_2$ loss can slightly improve the accuracy.
 However, we notice that the training process with $\ell_2$ loss is unstable.
-Meanwhile, our proposed framework with AD loss efficiently distills the knowledge from the teacher to its student with the best performance gaps that are significantly reduced to only 0.05\%, 2.30\%, 0.74\%, and 2.10\% on the four benchmarks, respectively.
-Moreover, by adopting AAD loss, although the accuracy on LFW keeps comparable to AD ones, the performance on aging benchmarks are reduced to only 0.07\%, 1.91\%, 0.64\%, and 1.20\% on these benchmarks.
-On the MegaFace benchmark with FG-NET (MF1) probe set, compared to the self-studied students, the ones with AD loss improve by 1.42\% to 4.5\% according to the capacity of the students.
-Then, by apdoting AAD losses, these improvements are further made to 1.72\% - 5.09\%.
-The comparisons with different methods on FG-NET (LOO), FG-NET (MF1), and LFW are also reported in Tables \ref{table:BlackboxDifferentMatcher} and \ref{tb:LFWBenchmark}.
-These results emphasize the advantages of our AAD by outperforming DAL\cite{DAL} even when the light-weight structure MFNR is adopted.
+Meanwhile, our proposed framework with LIAD framework efficiently distills the knowledge from the teacher to its student with the best performance gaps that are significantly reduced to only 0.05\%, 2.30\%, 0.74\%, and 2.10\% on the four benchmarks, respectively.
+Moreover, by adopting LIAAD framework, although the accuracy on LFW keeps comparable to AD ones, the performances on aging benchmarks are reduced to only 0.07\%, 1.91\%, 0.64\%, and 1.20\% on these benchmarks.